alcinocunha/alcinocunha.github.io/index.md

 ---
-last_modified_at: 13 Dec 2019
+last_modified_at: 08 Jan 2020
 ---

 # Alcino Cunha

 I'm an Assistant Professor at the [Department of Informatics](http://www.di.uminho.pt) of [University of Minho](http://www.uminho.pt).
 I'm also a member (and currently co-coordinator) of the [High-Assurance Software Laboratory](https://www.inesctec.pt/en/centres/haslab), a research center of [University of Minho](http://www.uminho.pt) and of the [INESC TEC](https://www.inesctec.pt) associate laboratory.

 ## Research